Who can join?

 What is LoRaWAN?

-We will provide a selection of microcontrollers, sensors and components that we believe are suitable for the challenges.
+We will provide a selection of hardware that we believe are suitable for the challenges.

-Do we get to keep the provided hardware?
+Do we get to keep the provided material?

 What should I bring to the event?